“The customer’s perception is your reality.” — Kate Zabriskie

 The rest of it is noise.

-“You will need to significantly increase your chances of startup success if you focus on solving only those problems that are causing serious issues for your customers.
+“You will significantly increase your chances of startup success if you focus on solving only those problems that are causing serious issues for your customers.

 Customer problems are either headaches or migraines.

 Your ordinary headache is just something annoying.
 ‘Oh, I have a headache,’ and maybe you take an aspirin or you don’t.
 Either way, it goes away and you don’t even remember it an hour later.”

 Migraine type problems are worth solving.

 The pain is high.
 So the value of a solution is high, too.

 “And then there are migraine problems … They are horrible!
 The pain is like an icepick in your brain … With most pain you can lie down or do something to make it bearable.
 With a migraine there is no escaping.